 Due to terrorism, political instability, and other ongoing security concerns, Canada (GAC) advises avoiding travel to the Chittagong Hill Tracts.
 US (DOS), UK (FCO), and Australia (DFAT) have more limited warnings.

 High risk of attack by domestic and/or transnational terrorist groups exists throughout the country, especially in Dhaka.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 High risk of kidnapping by terrorist groups exists in Chittagong Division.
 Targets may include foreigners (especially Westerners).

-High risk of violent crime (armed robbery and sexual assault) and petty crime exists throughout the country, especially in Dhaka.
+High risk of violent crime (armed robbery, sexual assault, and assault) and high risk of petty crime exist throughout the country, especially in Dhaka.

 Scams involving corrupt officials at Hazrat Shah Jalal International Airport have been reported.

-Protests, demonstrations, and nationwide general strikes (known as hartals) frequently occur throughout the country (especially in Dhaka) and have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country, especially in Dhaka near Road 86 (north of Gulshan Circle 2) and the Road 79-Gulshan Avenue intersection, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
-Disruption to transportation, free movement, or the ability to carry out daily activities may occur; hartals frequently cause severe disruptions during the work week, including in areas frequented by foreigners and expatriates.
+Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Passenger boats may be unsafe, including river and sea ferries.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.